green-party-dublin-central/nh-web/site/content/post/prussia-lrd.md

 The site contains a designated refuse truck collection and turning area, which doubles as a loading bay for the café.

+## Access

+Access to the development will be from Prussia Street.
+There will be a gate from Drumalee Court to facilitate maintenance access for Dublin City Council

 ## More information

 The application reference is [LRD6050/24-S3](https://planning.agileapplications.ie/dublincity/application-details/160449)